magento/merchdocs/src/sales/mini-cart.md

 ---
 title: Mini Cart
+redirect_from:
+  - /sales/cart-sidebar.html
 ---

-The Cart Sidebar is often called the _mini cart_ and displays a summary of the items in the cart.
-It is enabled by default and appears when you click the number of items in the Cart Link.
+The mini cart displays a summary of items in the cart.
+It is enabled by default, and appears when you click the Cart link at the top of the page.

 ![The shopper displays the shopping cart sidebar from a product page]({% link images/images/storefront-mini-cart-watch.png %}){: .zoom}
 _Mini Cart_